raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 5. DRF queues a pipeline runner task with the run ID.
 6. The runner loads the pipeline definition and run row.
 7. The concrete `PipelineDefinition` validates node metadata and builds the pipeline-owned Celery Canvas.
-8. Celery executes node tasks with stable run/node identifiers and resolved upstream output versions.
+8. Celery executes node tasks with stable run/node identifiers.
 9. Each node claims its `ETLNodeRun` under a database lock, then records status, row counts, metadata, and errors.
-10. The chord body runs `build_weight_candidates` once after all extract nodes succeed, then its immutable link chain runs QA, publish, notify, and finalize.
+10. The chord body runs `run_weights_qa` once after all extract nodes succeed, then its immutable link chain runs publish, notify, and finalize.
 11. QA nodes persist `ETLQAResult` rows.
 12. Publication happens in a database transaction.
 13. The run is marked `SUCCEEDED` or `FAILED`.